 FLVS Global School Drop Policy

-Any student who does not make progress in the course for a period of 14 days and has not made prior arrangements with his/her instructor will be referred to a lead teacher or the FLVS Global School Principal in an attempt to communicate the urgency of recommitting to the course.
+Any student who does not make progress in the course for a period of 14 days and has not made prior arrangements with his/her instructor will be contacted by their instructor in an attempt to communicate the urgency of recommitting to the course.

-When attempts to contact the family are successful, the lead teacher or FLVS Global School Principal will work with students and parents to design a plan for success in the course.
+When attempts to contact the family are successful, the instructor will work with students and parents to design a plan for success in the course.
 The plan will include work and contact commitments from the student.
 This process ensures than everyone involved with the student’s education – FLVS, student, parent, and school stakeholders – acknowledges that consistent work and continuous communication with his/her teacher are what will lead the student to success.

-Failure to respond to the lead teacher’s attempts to contact the student, or failure to adhere to the Success Plan created by the student and family, may result in administrative removal from the course with an F grade.
+Failure to respond to the teacher’s attempts to contact the student, or failure to adhere to the Success Plan created by the student and family, may result in administrative removal from the course.

 Standard semester pace in most FLVS Global School courses is 18 weeks to complete; while some courses may have a different standard pace, every course has its own unique pace chart to guide students and parents to success in the course.
 Students whose enrollment in their course segment exceeds an appropriate and agreed upon pace for learning and retaining course material (as determined by the course pace chart and instructor) will be contacted and offered help.
 Students who do not respond to teacher-led interventions by regularly submitting course assessments, as indicated through those interventions, will be withdrawn.
 Instructional Leadership may exercise discretion in varying from this policy in certain student situations and as needed in courses associated with state or AP assessments.

-Withdrawals during the first 28 days of a course enrollment will result in a grade of W on a student’s transcript.
+Withdrawals during the first 14 days of a course enrollment will result in a grade of W on a student’s record.
 Thereafter, withdrawals are processed as WP for students who are earning a passing grade (59.5% or above, overall) at the time of withdrawal and as WF for students who are earning a failing grade (59.4% or below, overall) at the time of withdrawal.
-All final grades and withdrawals are sent to the student’s school of record.

 As part of FLVS Global School’s commitment to mastery learning as a process, students who choose to remediate material to gain additional understanding will have the option to re-attempt a formative assessment in their course.
 Formative assessments in a course may include: worksheets, written compositions, lab reports, short answer paragraphs, essays, book responses, graded discussion board posts, and other assessments that require teacher evaluation of the student’s work.
 While infrequent situational deviation may occur at an Instructional Leader’s discretion, FLVS Global School limits the number of total attempts to three on the formative assessments mentioned above.
 Summative assessment submissions will be limited to one.
 Exceptions may be made in certain situations if determined appropriate by the instructional team.